kimwalisch/primecount/doc/Hard-Special-Leaves.md

-Despite the theoretical benefits of the binary indexed tree data structure, it has two significant practical drawbacks: it uses a lot of memory since each thread needs to allocate its own binary indexed tree and more importantly, it is horribly slow because all memory accesses are non sequential which CPUs are very bad at.
+Despite the theoretical benefits of the binary indexed tree data structure, it has two significant practical drawbacks: it uses a lot of memory since each thread needs to allocate its own binary indexed tree and, more importantly, it is very slow in practice because all memory accesses are non-sequential, which CPUs are notoriously bad at.
 For this reason many programmers that have implemented any of the combinatorial prime counting algorithms ([Christian Bau 2003](http://cs.swan.ac.uk/~csoliver/ok-sat-library/OKplatform/ExternalSources/sources/NumberTheory/ChristianBau/), [Dana Jacobsen 2013](https://github.com/danaj/Math-Prime-Util), [James F. King 2014](https://github.com/jfkingiii/meissel-lehmer),